OOFSKA/COM206-midterm_project/README.md

 # Task Flow
-The application uses stacks to move between pages. first page gets pushed in the n the second page. and pops when returning back to first page.
+The application uses stacks to move between pages. first page gets pushed in the and the second page. and pops when returning back to first page.